 I mean sure, if this training had been put together by an absolute expert who had a proven track record of creating super successful e-commerce business then maybe it would be worth it’s high price tag of $1,997+, but as it is there is just no way I could possibly recommend spending that amount of money on this thing.

-And like I mentioned earlier in this review as far as I’m concerned I just don’t see any reason why you would want to risk so much money with the My Ecom Club program when there are already several proven, reputable & legitimate programs out there like Wealthy Affiliate that can help you get started properly.
+And like I mentioned earlier in this review as far as I’m concerned I just don’t see any reason why you would want to risk so much money with the My Ecom Club program when there are already several proven, reputable & legitimate programs out there like Commission Academy that can help you get started properly.

 So ultimately despite me coming to the conclusion that the My Ecom Program is technically legit – I am not going to be recommending it to you because in my opinion I believe it’s just way too costly & I’m not gonna lie I’m still pretty sceptical about the whole thing due to the whole “fake name” scenario…